frances-joffany-navarro/calculator-vuejs/README.md

-# Calculator using VueJS 2
+# Calculator using VueJS
-I created this calculator project for me to familiarize in using VueJS 2 and to apply what I learned by watching tutorials in VueJS 2.
+I created this calculator project for me to familiarize in using VueJS and to apply what I learned by watching tutorials in VueJS.
 I am currently following a Junior Web Developer training at Becode.
 I worked on this project on May 12 - 13, 2021

+Note: I am using VueJS version 2

 - I can create a Vue project using **Vue CLI**